ahives/HareDu2/README.md

 ### Snapshot API

-The Snapshotting API sits atop the Broker API and provides a high level rollup of RabbitMQ broker metrics.
+The Snapshot API sits atop the Broker API and provides a high level rollup of RabbitMQ broker metrics.
 Each snapshot makes one or more calls to the Broker API methods aggregating the metric data into a developer-friendly object.
 Each snapshot is then captured on a timeline that can be then flushed to disk or saved to a database.

-#### Registering objects
+#### Registering API objects
 The very first thing you need to do is register/initialize the appropriate objects you will need to take snapshots metric data on the RabbitMQ broker.
 To do that you have two options, that is, initialize the objects yourself, managing the associated lifetime scopes of said objects or use one of the supported IoC containers.
 Currently, HareDu 2 supports only two IoC containers; Autofac and .NET Core, respectively.

 **Autofac**